 Dana grew up playing organised sports and always thought yoga would be easy, boring and just a fad… Until she actually tried it!
 She found it to be dynamic, very physically and mentally challenging.
-She was hooked.
-In 2014, she signed up for a 200 hour teacher training with Eoin Finn to deepen her practice.
-Once she started teaching, she fell in love with sharing what she knew to her students.
-To further her understanding of movement, she completed a 50 hour Mat Pilates teacher training.
 Her classes create a safe space to explore and experiment with movement and shapes.
 But also opportunity to find stillness and slow down from the busyness of life.
-As a student of yoga and movement, she is constantly trying to broaden her knowledge.
-She also teaches circus arts such as silks, hoop, hammock and flexibility.

 Naomi has taken over our Friday Vinyasa Classes since Natalia has left to travel.
 Vinyasa is all about breathing and creating a connection.
 Naomi’s classes are a great break for an hour to relax and take a moment away from the stresses of your hectic life.

 My name is Rayna and I am in my second year in the faculty of Arts.
 Yoga is an extremely important part of my life and has really benefitted me in improving my mental, physical and emotional health.
 I believe that everyone can benefit from this amazing practice and I am so happy that the Yoga Club provides an affordable way for students to enjoy yoga.

 I’m a full-time MBA student – yoga, to me, is the way I balance out the disparate parts of my life.
 When I’m on my mat, I’m at ease.
 I love pushing myself and others outside of comfort zones, which is why I joined the UBC Yoga Club.
 In my spare time, I love spending time in nature.